Lochy2000/MineSweeper-test/README.md

 ## Deployment

 ### Version Control
 - The game was made using Visual studio code.
 It was pushed to Github using a remote repository called ‘MineSweeper-Test’.
-Was called 'test' wasn't sure I would be able to use it as a project until I spoke with my mentor.
+The reasos it has 'test' in the name is becuase I had previusly tried to create a minesweeper game and did not get it working.
+This could be changed but I ran out of time.

 - Git hub commands were used through-out to push the game to the remote repository.
 The commands used were as follows:

   -Git add . – adds files to staging area